FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

   test-cluster-storage-3.test-cluster.default.svc.cluster.local:4501  (reachable)
 ```

-The operator will add a special locality to the fdbserver processes called `dns_name` which stores the dns name for this process:
+The operator will add a special locality to the fdbserver podNames called `dns_name` which stores the dns name for this process:

 ```json
      "locality" : {